Terms and Conditions

 2.3 Company shall promptly start processing the order after receiving from Clients the completed Order Form, all related samples and payment information as described in Section 2.4.
 No change of work order is allowed after submission of the Order Form.

-2.4 For Clients paying by Purchase Orders (PO), Company will invoice Client upon completion of the applicable Services detailed under an Order Form.
+2.4 For Clients eligible to pay by Purchase Orders (PO), Company will invoice Client upon completion of the applicable Services detailed under an Order Form.
 All invoices shall be sent to Client reference the applicable PO number received from Client.
 Client shall pay the invoice amount in U.S. dollars, on or before 30 days from the date of each Company invoice.
 For Clients paying by credit card, payment is due upon the receiving of Order Forms.
-For Clients outside the U.S. and Canada, payments are due on receipt of invoice.
+For Clients outside the U.S. and Canada, or Clients whose account is not set up for accepting PO, payments are due upon receipt of invoice.
 Checks must be drawn from a U.S. bank.
 Client is responsible for wire fees, and bank fees in the event of a bounced check.
+Company reserves the right to require from Clients full or partial payment in advance, at any time that Company believes in good faith that Client’s financial condition does not justify the terms of payment specified.
 Client’s payment of an invoice shall constitute acceptance of the quality of the Services provided therein.

 Company represents and warrants that all Services shall be completed in a professional, workmanlike manner, in accordance with all applicable laws, rules and regulations, and with the degree of skill and care that is required by current, good and sound professional procedures and practices in the applicable industry.